kelseyli143/Feb13/README.md

 3. The calculator will then output:
 * the numerical BMI that corresponds with the given height and weight
 * the BMI status (underweight, normal weight, overweight, or obese) depending on the calculated BMI

+**Notes about the BMI calculator assignment:**
+* I did the whole assignment in jupiter notebook, then converted to a .py script.
+* I did the assignment before class on Wednesday, so I didn't understand how to overcome issues with merging branches.
+I had a number of commits trying to change the scripts so that they would be able to merge automatically, which I know is not the correct way to do this.